Kurrawang community

 Kurrawang is a medium-sized Aboriginal community, located 12 km south-west of Kalgoorlie in the state of Western Australia, within the Goldfields-Esperance region of Western Australia.

-The community is known for its strong sense of unity and includes a well-resourced primary school.
-Kurrawang is committed to providing social housing and fostering a safe, supportive environment for its members.
-The community prioritizes culturally appropriate housing that meets the specific needs of Aboriginal families.
-Kurrawang offers comprehensive services to ensure residents' well-being, safety, and stability.
-Its commitment to community development includes initiatives that promote health, education, and social cohesion.
-Focusing on empowerment and sustainability, Kurrawang fosters environments conducive to individual and family growth.

 History

 Kurrawang was established as a mission settlement in 1953 on a Crown Land Title reserve.
 During the 1960s Kurrawang set up dormitories for children.
 In the 1970s the dormitories were replaced with a detached housing accommodation system.
 In 1984 mission control was replaced by a community based executive committee.
 In March 1995 the Kurrawang Aboriginal Christian Community was issued with the title to land in freehold.

 Town planning

 Kurrawang Layout Plan No.2 has been prepared in accordance with State Planning Policy 3.2 Aboriginal Settlements.
 Layout Plan No.2 was endorsed by the community on 7 February 2006 and the Western Australian Planning Commission on 21 March 2006.
 The Layout Plan map-set and background report can be viewed at Planning Western Australia's website.